 Verde Island, or Isla Verde as it’s popularly known, is among these beautiful spots in Batangas.
 It is safely tucked 45 minutes to an hour away from the port in Batangas.
 Its beaches are carpeted with coarse beige sand, mixed with corals pieces and seashells.
-It may not have the fine white sand beaches, but this island is also a paradise for a healthy marine environment.
-Isla Verde is in the center of the center of marine biodiversity which is the Coral Triangle—the Verde Island Passage.
+It may not have fine white sand beaches, but this island is also a paradise for a healthy marine environment.
+Isla Verde is in “the center of the center of marine biodiversity” which is the Coral Triangle—the Verde Island Passage.

 How to Get There

 Nearest Airport: Ninoy Aquino International Airport, also known as Manila International Airport (Manila)

 There are several ports that moor boats going to Isla Verde; there are ports in Tabangao, Ilijan, and Dela Paz.
 Depending on the waves, the boatmen usually decide where to moor the passenger boats.
 It also depends on you; the public/passenger boats are docked at Tabangao, while private boats are usually docked at Barangay Ilijan.

 - Take any bus that would go to Batangas Grand Terminal; fare is P157.
 JAM Liner and DLTB have daily trips coming from Taft, Buendia, and Cubao.
-Travel time is maximum of 3 hours depending on the traffic.
+Travel time is a maximum of three hours depending on the traffic.